regikov/virtual-animalshelter/README.md

 ## Virtual Pet Sanctuary

-Virtual Pet Sanctuary is an educational backend application built with TypeScript, Express, and GraphQL for managing virtual pets.
+Virtual Pet Sanctuary is a backend application built with TypeScript, Express, and GraphQL for managing virtual pets.

 The application uses RESTful routes and supports CRUD operations for pet management, with plans for future GraphQL integration.